-L.A.’s iconic beach town has an eclectic vibe and lots of “Socal” food, sun and fun
+L.A.’s iconic beach town has an eclectic vibe and distinctly “SoCal” food, sun and fun

 There may be affiliate links within this post which provide me with a small commission, at no cost to you.
 More information is at: Privacy & Disclosure.

-Venice, California is a beach town like no other.
-It offers a vibrant mix: incredible mural art and a boardwalk with kitschy souvenirs, gorgeous cuisine and unexpected canals in a neighbourhood of charming houses.
-And all of it is set next to miles of golden sand and ocean.
-Venice encapsulates much of what is appealing about Southern California.
+Venice, California is a vibrant beach town in a big city.
+It offers colorful mural art, gorgeous cuisine and unexpected canals in a neighborhood of charming houses and gardens.
+And it’s set next to miles of golden sand and ocean.
+Venice encapsulates much of what is appealing about Southern California while having a character all its own.

-My son Charles goes to college at Loyola Marymount University in Los Angeles, just a few minutes from Venice (technically a suburb in west L.A.) so I’ve had the chance to get to know this area in the last few years.
-One of the things I love, is that in a city known for nightmarish traffic, there is so much to do within a walk or a bike ride.
+My son Charles is at college at Loyola Marymount University in Los Angeles, just a few minutes from Venice (technically a suburb in west L.A.) so I’ve had the chance to get to know this area in the last few years.
+One of the things I love is that in a city known for nightmarish traffic, there is so much to do within a walk or a bike ride.
 No car required.

-I just returned from my fourth trip and thought it was time to share all that I love about this popular part of L.A. nd
+I just returned from my latest visit so thought it was time to share all that I love about this popular part of Los Angeles.

 Venice Beach Map